luizfverissimo/react-electron-router-boilerplate/README.md

   </a>
 </p>

-> 📋 Boilerplate to use React.js, React Router DOM with Electron.js
+> 📋 Boilerplate to use React.js, React Router DOM with Electron.js.
+Based on Jerga99 [Boilerplate](https://github.com/Jerga99/electron-react-boilerplate).

 ## Install